Enfield Shaker Village History

 Enfield Shaker Museum is a nonprofit, membership organization dedicated to preserving and sharing the history of the Enfield, New Hampshire Shaker village.
 Since opening in 1986, the Museum has developed educational exhibits and programs designed to invite active participation in learning about the extraordinary people who once lived and worked here.

 Each year, the Museum captures more of the Enfield Shakers’ heritage to preserve for present and future generations.
 Through the efforts and support of hundreds of volunteers, the Museum purchased the Laundry/Dairy Building in 1991.
 In 1993, the Museum acquired the Stone Mill Building, the West Meadow Barn and the 18 acres of land surrounding them, and an illustrative collection of Shaker artifacts.
 An additional 1100 acres of Shaker fields, pastures, and forest were purchased by the State of New Hampshire and are now permanently protected from development with guaranteed public access for recreational purposes.
 In September 1997 the Museum was able to purchase four more buildings and 8.54 acres of the core of the village.
 This purchase included the Shakers’ East and West Brethrens’ Shops, the La Salettes’ Mary Keane Chapel, and the centerpiece of the Enfield Shaker community, the spectacular 1841 Great Stone Dwelling.
 The 1880 Ministry House was purchased by the Museum in 1999.
 The most recent purchase by the Museum was the 1854 Cow Barn, in 2015.
+These nine buildings on about 30 acres comprise all that remains of the site of the Church Family of the Enfield Shakers.

 Museum members and donors are vital to our success.